 An administrator can create a bond NIC interface from a given list of public NIC interfaces during Veritas Access installation.
 This feature allows an administrator to save a number of physical IP addresses that are used for installation and post-installation bond creation.

 You cannot bond InfiniBand NICs because the PCI IDs are identical.
+See "About using LLT over the RDMA network for Veritas Access" on page 39.

 If you do not want to create a bond interface, continue with the installation.